Joshfairhead/Obsidian/Trancendental/Evergreen Seeds/The Power to Believe.md

 Tags: []
 ---
 Related: [[Trancendental]]
-# The Power to Believe
+# The Power to Believe Outline

 Ask these questions on Twitter??
 Get the 0x people engaged on Tele or both??